infrae/infrae.wsgi/README.txt

 threads in your wsgi environment, in case you have middlewares or other applications that intercept the requests and support more threads than Zope does.

+There option ``ignore_errors_override`` that accepts a comma-separated list of errors which will not be ignored.
+This overrides the default list of ignored errors (see the Errors section, above)

 Virtual Hosting
 ---------------